semimod/openvaf-website/content/docs/getting-started/introduction.md

 ## Circuit Simulation

 Circuit simulators play a critical role in the design of electrical circuits.
-Accurate simulations allow circuit designers to validate circuit behavior before actual fabrication happens, potentially saving **significantly re-design costs.**
+Accurate simulations enable circuit designers to validate circuit behavior before actual fabrication happens, potentially saving **significant re-design costs.**
-The simulation of a circuits critically depends on the so-called compact models and therefore:
+The simulation of a circuit critically depends on the so-called compact models and therefore:

-* The **accuracy of the compact-model**
+* The **accuracy of the compact-model equations**
 * The quality of the **model parameters**

 ## Compact Models